How To Help Your Child Conquer School Anxiety

 Dehydration can trigger exhaustion and anxious feelings.

-- Strive for them getting at least eight hours of sleep per night.
+- Strive for them to get at least eight hours of sleep per night.

 If you notice your child is still struggling after implementing the steps above, they need to get help sooner rather than later.
 Trained Coleman Professional Services crisis counselors are available 24/7 to help.